-Did God reveal His laws from the beginning, or were the 10 Commandments unknown until Moses led Israel to Mount Sinai?
+Did God reveal His laws from the beginning, or were the 10 Commandments unknown until Sinai?
+Were God’s 10 Commandments in effect before Moses?

-The question many wonder about is whether these commandments were known prior to this time, especially in light of Genesis 26:5: “Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”
+The answer is found in a fascinating statement God made about Abraham, recorded in Genesis 26:5: “Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”

 The 10 Commandments before Moses

-Hundreds of years earlier God was working with the patriarch Jacob.
+God worked with the patriarch Jacob hundreds of years before Moses.
 After God spoke to Jacob, notice what he did with the idols that were among his household:

 “Then God said to Jacob, ‘Arise, go up to Bethel and dwell there; and make an altar there to God, who appeared to you when you fled from the face of Esau your brother.’
 And Jacob said to his household and to all who were with him, ‘Put away the foreign gods that are among you, purify yourselves, and change your garments.
 Then let us arise and go up to Bethel; and I will make an altar there to God, who answered me in the day of my distress and has been with me in the way which I have gone.’
 So they gave Jacob all the foreign gods which were in their hands, and the earrings which were in their ears; and Jacob hid them under the terebinth tree which was by Shechem” (Genesis 35:1-4).

 Jacob understood that idols were sinful and only the true God was to be worshipped.
 He understood the commands that later were called the First and Second Commandments.